414owen/local-shellrc/README.md

 # local-shellrc

-Source shellrcs local to a directory.
+Source shellrcs (.local.sh) local to a directory.

-The main script should be POSIX compliant, so if you hook it up in a shell other than zsh, feel free to contribute :)
+The main script should be POSIX compliant, so if you hook it up to a shell other than zsh, feel free to contribute :)

 ## Usage